MinorJerry/OpenWebVoyager/README.md

 ## Introduction

 This repository contains the data, implementation, and models for our paper [OpenWebVoyager]().
 OpenWebVoyager is an innovative framework for building multimodal web agents through iterative real-world exploration, feedback, and optimization.

 - **Multimodal and Real-World**: We utilize the [WebVoyager](https://arxiv.org/abs/2401.13919) framework to collect multimodal trajectories.
 - **Imitation Learning**: OpenWebVoyager acquires basic web navigation skills via Imitation Learning (IL) from GPT-4o.
 - **Iterative Exploration-Feedback-Optimization**: OpenWebVoyager conducts real-world exploration to gather new multimodal trajectories, with GPT-4o providing automatic feedback.
 Successful trajectories are retained for further optimization.

+The real-world web navigation framework is based on [WebVoyager](https://github.com/MinorJerry/WebVoyager), our training code is based on [Pai-Megatron-Patch](https://github.com/alibaba/Pai-Megatron-Patch) and [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), and we would like to thank their contributors for the effort.

 ### Full Process